-Interpretation - Capital Treatment of Loans under the BCAP Pursuant to Sections 15 to 18 of Ontario Regulation 237/09 i.
-Canada Emergency Business Account
+Interpretation - capital treatment of loans under the BCAP and HASCAP guarantee pursuant to sections 15 to 18 of ontario regulation 237/09 i.
+Canada emergency business account

 Under the CEBA, EDC provides interest-free loans to SMEs, to help cover their immediate operating costs where revenues have been adversely impacted by the COVID-19 pandemic.